awsdocs/aws-codecommit-user-guide/doc_source/how-to-review-pull-request.md

 ## Review Pull Requests \(AWS CLI\)<a name="how-to-review-pull-request-cli"></a>

-To use AWS CLI commands with AWS CodeCommit, install the AWS CLI\.
+To use AWS CLI commands with CodeCommit, install the AWS CLI\.
 For more information, see [Command Line Reference](cmd-ref.md)\.

-To use the AWS CLI to review pull requests in an AWS CodeCommit repository:
+**To use the AWS CLI to review pull requests in an CodeCommit repository**

 1. To add a comment to a pull request in a repository, run the post\-comment\-for\-pull\-request command, specifying:
    + The ID of the pull request \(with the \-\-pull\-request\-id option\)\.
    + The name of the repository that contains the pull request \(with the \-\-repository\-name option\)\.
-   + The full commit ID of the commit in the destination branch where the pull request will be merged \(with the \-\-before\-commit\-id option\)\.
+   + The full commit ID of the commit in the destination branch where the pull request is merged \(with the \-\-before\-commit\-id option\)\.
    + The full commit ID of the commit in the source branch that is the current tip of the branch for the pull request when you post the comment \(with the \-\-after\-commit\-id option\)\.
    + A unique, client\-generated idempotency token \(with the \-\-client\-request\-token option\)\.
    + The content of your comment \(with the \-\-content option\)\.